JoostVoskuil/azure-devops-deleteprotectedbranch/README.md

 Azure DevOps has a strange behavioral problem when it comes to protected branches.
 Protected branches cannot be deleted.
 With protected branches you want to make sure that you can only write to a branch through a pull request.

+You can also use this task to delete somebody else his/her branches.

 However, enabling a policy prevents you from deleting the branch.
 Now you can enable the ‘Force push’ permission and then you are able to delete the branch.
 However, it also enabling editing of a file on that particulair branch in the Azure DevOps UI.
 The UI seems to force push all the time making it no longer a protected branch.
 Azure DevOps simply lacks the 'Delete branch' permission.

 So it is a matter of choice: If you want to protect your branches with policies for your developers, the developers simply cannot delete that branch anymore.